Oslandia/workshop-3d/webclient/01_check_install.md

 Introduction
 ------------

-In this part of the workshop, we will learn how to create a Web Client, based on WebGL, Three.js, and XXXX, to display 3D data in a (modern) browser.
+In this part of the workshop, we will learn how to create a Web Client, based on WebGL, Three.js, and Cardano, to display 3D data in a (modern) browser.

 The data to display is the data stored in *PostGIS 3D*, which is served by *MapServer TinyOWS*.
 We also make use of *MapServer MapCache*, to load raster tiles as WMS, caching the data locally for more efficiency and tuning.
 Textures are also served by a simple Apache server.